Analysis: Who has the toughest Pac-12 football schedule in 2021?

 That’s potentially beneficial for the conference if the goal is to produce a zero- or one-loss champion that contends for the CFP.

-Note: The schedules are ranked in descending order based on the non-conference games, the cross-division matchups and the home/road breakdown.
+Note: The schedules are ranked in descending order based on the nonconference games, the cross-division matchups and the home/road breakdown.

 1. Colorado

-Non-conference: vs. Northern Colorado (Sept.
+Nonconference: vs. Northern Colorado (Sept.
 3), vs. Texas A&M (Sept.
 11 in Denver), vs. Minnesota (Sept.
 18)

 North opponents: Oregon State (home), Washington (home), Cal (road), Oregon (road)